 - Comply with all reporting deadlines and requirements (e.g. plans of work, activity and impact reporting, etc.)

 - Market and represent Extension's interests to external partners and stakeholders in areas related to expertise.

-- Guide the strategic use of available funds to increase program quality and impact.
+- Compete for internal and external resources to enhance the development of innovative educational programs with potential for high impact.
+Includes strategic use of available funds to increase program quality and impact.

-- Develop professional collaborations with the County Director, other Educators and other Extension staff to facilitate effective implementation of the program.
+- Develop professional collaborations with the County Director, other Educators and Extension Council Members.

 - Assist with and support the total University of Illinois Extension program.